Three papers about our quadruped research have recently been accepted at TAROS and IROS:

 - You can download the papers from here: https://ori.ox.ac.uk/labs/drs/drs-publications/

 We hosted the AIMS PhD Programme’s 1st year class for a week long introduction to walking robots.
 David gave a demo of ANYmal’s capabilities and the winners took home some apt trophies 🙂

 We had a successful field trial for the ORCA project.
 Over 50 researchers from Oxford, Edinburgh, Heriot-Watt, Liverpool Universities and Imperial College carried out trials.
 Our ANYmal was the focus of the day with a 45 minute demo of walking robot inspection.
 Read our overview article.

 We tested autonomous navigation at recent field trials at the Fire Service College (a training centre for firefighters) for the EPSRC ORCA Robotics Hub.

-Georgi Tinchev’s paper will appear at ICRA next month “Seeing the Wood for the Trees: Reliable Localization in Urban and Natural Environments”.
+Georgi Tinchev’s paper will appear at IROS next month “Seeing the Wood for the Trees: Reliable Localization in Urban and Natural Environments”.
 The paper involves localising in natural environments (forests) using LIDAR.
 The work adapts Segmatch from Renaud Dubé and Cesar Cadena.